bennymeier/chat-exam-dhbw-web-engineering/readme.md

 ### Todos/Questions

 - FIRST LOAD ALL NECESSARY APIS AND THEN SHOW COMPONENTS
-- Use Redux
 - Show unread messages
 - Add notifications
 - Some context menus e.g. on channel, on message
-- Show last message in sidebar
 - Sort sidebar by last messages
 - Exclude own user in UserSearch
-- Multiple 1-1 chats currently possible - yes/no?

 1. User logs in from /
 2. Choosen user is now stored in localStorage